sveltejs/eslint-plugin-svelte3/README.md

 This ESLint plugin is deprecated.<br>
 [`eslint-plugin-svelte`](https://github.com/sveltejs/eslint-plugin-svelte) is the new official ESLint plugin for Svelte.

+This plugin has supported Svelte's development for a long time.
+However, it does not handle the AST of the template, which makes it very difficult to create custom ESLint rules.
+To solve this issue, [ota-meshi](https://github.com/ota-meshi) developed [svelte-eslint-parser](https://github.com/sveltejs/svelte-eslint-parser) and [`eslint-plugin-svelte`](https://github.com/sveltejs/eslint-plugin-svelte) and Svelte team decided that we will switch our official plugin to [`eslint-plugin-svelte`](https://github.com/sveltejs/eslint-plugin-svelte).

 # eslint-plugin-svelte3

 An ESLint plugin for Svelte v3 components.